Veeam Kasten Best Practices

 Additional Resources

-• Kasten K10 User Guide: K10 Docs.
+• Veeam Kasten User Guide: Veeam Kasten Docs.

 • Provides core product deployment, configuration, and operation details and instructions.

-• K10 Resources: Kubernetes Resources.
+• Veeam Kasten Resources: Kubernetes Resources.

 • Provides blogs, how-to guides, product videos, case studies and more.

-• Kasten K10 Knowledge base: Help Center.
+• Veeam Kasten Knowledge base: Help Center.

 • Provides articles on advanced configuration and troubleshooting.